Last Updated on April 26, 2026 by Bibhu Ranjan Mund, MPH

 1. For Acne-Prone Skin → Yogurt (Curd).

-Why it helps: Plain yogurt has positive bacteria such as Lactobacillus which can help maintain gut balance.
+Why it helps: Plain yogurt has positive bacteria such as Lactobacillus which can help to maintain gut balance.
 The gut-skin axis is known to be associated with inflammation, and thus healthy digestion can have an indirect positive effect on clear skin.

 Best way to serve: